lokesh/lokesh-dhakar/src/places.md

 - Shop & Service
 - Travel & Transporation

--- Shorten and/or merge category names?
+- Shorten and/or merge category names?
--- Review categoies - merge Cafe and coffee shop? aggregate restaurants.
-Multiple categories?
-Check 4sq data.

 - Show top 3 categories by year?